H.R. 2556: CORE Act of 2025

 Official bill page with text, actions, sponsors, and committee referrals for the CORE Act of 2025.

-This is the U.S. Code section the bill amends to require offshore inventory and analysis updates at least every 5 years.
+This is the U.S. Code section the bill amends to require the offshore inventory and analysis at least once every 5 years.

 Bureau of Ocean Energy Management Resource Evaluation Program

-BOEM is the Interior Department office responsible for assessing offshore oil, gas, and other seabed resources central to the bill’s reporting requirements.
+BOEM is the Interior Department office that assesses discovered and undiscovered offshore oil, gas, and seabed resources central to the bill's reporting requirements.

-U.S. Geological Survey Energy and Minerals Science Strategy
+U.S. Geological Survey Geology, Energy, and Minerals Mission Area

-USGS is specifically referenced in the bill for probabilistic estimates of discovered and undiscovered offshore resources used in the foreign comparison report.
+USGS is named in the bill to produce probabilistic estimates of discovered and undiscovered offshore resources for the foreign comparison report.

 NOAA is named in the bill as a partner agency for offshore mapping, data collection, and maritime capabilities supporting the required reports.